Beuth-Erdelt/Benchmark-Experiment-Host-Manager/README.md

 ## Installation

 1. Download the repository: https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager

-2. Run `pip install -r requirements.txt`
+1. Run `pip install -r requirements.txt`

-3. Adjust configuration [tbd]
+1. Adjust configuration [tbd]

-4. Install data [tbd]
+1. Install data [tbd]

 ## Quickstart

 The repository contains a tool for running TPC-H (reading) queries at MonetDB and PostgreSQL.

-1. Run `tpch.py run`.
+1. Run `tpch run`.
   This is equivalent to `python tpch.py run`.
-1. You can watch status using `experiments status` while running.
+1. You can watch status using `bexperiments status` while running.
   This is equivalent to `python cluster.py status`.
-1. After benchmarking has finished, run `experiments dashboard` to connect to a dashboard.
+1. After benchmarking has finished, run `bexperiments dashboard` to connect to a dashboard.
 You can open dashboard in browser at `http://localhost:8050`.
   This is equivalent to `python cluster.py dashboard`
+  Alternatively you can open a Jupyter notebook at `http://localhost:8888`.

 ## More Informations